Phone: (480) 965-5778

 Tempe, AZ 85287-4302

-I am Associate Professor of Philosophy in the School of Historical, Philosophical and Religious Studies at Arizona State University.
+I am Head of Philosophy and a Professor of Philosophy in the School of Historical, Philosophical and Religious Studies at Arizona State University.
 During June and July 2015, I'll be a Visiting Fellow within the School of Philosophy, Research School of Social Sciences, Australian National University.

 My research focuses mainly on morality,